petersenpeter/CellExplorer/docs/interface/description.md

 ### Navigation and cell selection
 The Navigation panel allows you can navigate and select which cell to display.
 + `Left arrow`: navigate to the next cell.
 + `Right arrow`: navigate to the previous cell.
 + `GoTo`: Opens a dialog box that allows you go to a specific cell, or session when visualizing a batch of sessions.
 *Mouse actions in plots*
++ `Left mouse click`: Pan the plot around the location of the mouse cursor.
+In the 3D group plot a `Left mouse click` allows you to rotate the 3D plot.
++ `Mouse scroll wheel`: zoom in or out at the location of the mouse cursor.
-+ `Left mouse click`: go to nearest cell.
++ `Middle mouse click`: go to nearest cell.
 + `Right mouse click`: select nearest cell.
 Cell point/trace is highlighted and Cell ID is displayed for selected cell(s).
-+ `Middle mouse click`: activate a group selection function allowing you to draw a polygon (with left mouse clicks) to select multiple cells (finish with a right mouse click; delete points with middle mouse click).
-+ `Mouse scroll wheel`: zoom in or out at the location of the mouse cursor.
-When zooming on an axis outs, only that axis will change.

-In the 3D group plot the mouse keys are altered. `Left mouse click` allows you to rotate the 3D plot, `right mouse click` go to nearest cell, `middle mouse click` selects nearest cell.

 ### Cell Assignment
 The Cell Assignment panel allows you to perform relevant types of cell-assignments such as cell-type, Deep/Superficial, assign brain region or label.
+The cell assignments are saved to the cell_metrics structure.

 + `Cell-type list`: You can assign/alter cell-type of the current cell by clicking a cell-type on the list.
 + `O Polygon`: Perform cell classification on a group of cells by drawing a polygon circling the points in either of the scatter plots, waveforms, or ACGs.

-+ `+ Cell-type`: Allows you to add a new cell type.
++ `+ Cell-type`: Allows you to add a new cell-type.
 + `Region`: Brain region assignment of the selected cell according to the Allan Institute Brain Atlas.
 + `Label`: Assign a label to the selected cell.
-Labels are saved to the cell_metrics structure.

 ### Display Settings
 The Display Settings panel allows you to customize the plots in CellExplorer.